NVIDIA/TensorRT-Incubator/docs/development/architecture.md

 Tripy uses a lazy evaluation model; that means that computation doesn't happen immediately when you call a function like `tp.full()`.
 Instead, all we do is create a frontend `Tensor` object which contains a `Trace` operation.
-The `Trace` operation includes inputs and outputs in the form of `TraceTensor`s.
+The `Trace` operation includes inputs and outputs in the form of `TraceTensor`s and is essentially just a symbolic representation of the computation that needs to be done.

 As we call other functions that use this frontend `Tensor`, we connect new `Trace` operations to its output `TraceTensor`s.
 You can think of this as iteratively building up an implicit graph.